Something from Nothing (song): Composition

 "Something from Nothing" was inspired by the history of Chicago, Illinois, and was recorded in the city at Electrical Audio.

 "Something from Nothing" has been regarded as an alternative rock and hard rock song.
 According to Daniel Kreps of the Rolling Stone magazine, the lyrics of the song "Here lies a city on fire... it started with a spark, and burned into the dark" seem to be inspired by the Great Chicago Fire (1871).

 "Something from Nothing" is "a ferocious, at times even hypnotic, rocker with hints of funk, psychedelia, and Dave Grohl's signature monster growl."
 It features soaring guitar that is reminiscent of Chicago-based alternative rock band The Smashing Pumpkins; and at one point, borrows heavily from the riff of Dio's heavy metal song "Holy Diver".
 The song starts with muffled guitar, and subsequently builds up to "non-stop ferocious rock 'n' roll" in its fourth minute, and "an ear-shattering outro lined with scorching guitar riffs."

 Recording

 "Something from Nothing" was recorded at Albini's Electrical Audio studio in Chicago.
 The song features guitarist Rick Nielsen of the rock band Cheap Trick as Chicago City's "guest of honor."

 Music video

 The music video aired at the end of the Foo Fighters: Sonic Highways "Chicago" episode.
 It shows the band performing at Electrical Audio while 2D animated lyrics appear in the background throughout the video.
-The video also features appearances by Rick Nielsen and Rami Jaffee.
+The video also features appearances by Rick Nielsen and future member Rami Jaffee.